GatorEducator/gatorgrade/README.md

 have passed gatorgrader will have a green check mark (:heavy_check_mark:) next to the description.
 Failing checks will show a red (:x:) next to the description.
-The overall percentage of passed checks will be shown at the bottom of the display and will be in red until the percentage of passed checks reaches 100%.
+The overall percentage of passed checks will be shown at the bottom of the display.
+Anything less than 100% will appear in red, while 100% of checks passed will appear in green.

 A passing check indicates that the requirement listed under that check has been fully fulfilled.
 Whereas a failing check indicates that